jackdub7/Lab-2ab-Writeup/Write-Up.md

 How would you incorporate bash scripts in your future?

 I would incorporate bash scripts in the future to avoid having to set up a server by hand every time.
+This would be very handy.

 ## Skills Aquired
 - Advanced coding in: